MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ns-eaptypes-eapusernamepasswordcredential.md

 ### -field password

 A NULL-terminated Unicode string that contains the password to verify the user.
-The password is encrypted using the <a href="EapUsernamePasswordCredential ">CredProtect</a> function.
-The EAP method must use the <a href="https://docs.microsoft.com/windows/desktop/api/wincred/nf-wincred-credunprotecta">CredUnprotect</a> function to retrieve the unencrypted password.
+The password is encrypted using the [CredProtect](/windows/win32/api/wincred/nf-wincred-credprotectw) function.
+The EAP method must use the [CredUnprotect](/windows/win32/api/wincred/nf-wincred-credunprotect) function to retrieve the unencrypted password.

 ## -see-also

 <a href="https://docs.microsoft.com/windows/desktop/api/eaptypes/ns-eaptypes-eapcredential">EapCredential</a>
 <a href="https://docs.microsoft.com/windows/desktop/api/eaptypes/ne-eaptypes-eapcredentialtype">EapCredentialType</a>